xxl4/me/source/_posts/IT-security-2024-09-24.md

 **Teenager Arrested in TfL Cyber Attack Investigation**

-London's Metropolitan Police have arrested a 16-year-old boy in connection with a cyber attack on Transport for London (TfL).
+**London, UK** - A 17-year-old boy has been arrested in connection with a cyber attack on Transport for London (TfL) that disrupted tube services for several hours.

-The investigation is focused on a ransomware attack that took place in January 2023, which disrupted TfL's online services, including its website and mobile app.

-The arrested teenager, from Oxfordshire, was taken into custody on suspicion of offenses under the Computer Misuse Act 1990.
-He has been released on bail while investigations continue.

-TfL confirmed that its systems were targeted by a "sophisticated and targeted cyber attack" on January 25, but no customer or employee data was compromised.
-The incident caused widespread disruption to TfL's online platforms, with users unable to access journey planning services or make online payments.

-TfL's Chief Information Officer, Shashi Verma, said: "We take the security of our systems very seriously and are working closely with the Metropolitan Police to investigate this incident.
-We continue to monitor our systems closely and are taking all necessary steps to protect our customers and our business."

-The investigation into the TfL cyber attack is being led by the Metropolitan Police's Cyber Crime Unit, which specializes in investigating and prosecuting online criminal offenses.

-Cyber attacks have become increasingly common in recent years, targeting both public and private sector organizations.
-Ransomware attacks, like the one experienced by TfL, involve encrypting a victim's files and demanding a payment in exchange for unlocking them.
+The attack occurred on September 12th, causing delays and cancellations across the London Underground network.
+TfL confirmed that the incident was a "cyber attack" and launched an investigation.

+Detectives from the Met's Police Cyber Crime Unit arrested the teenager at an address in south London on Tuesday morning.
+He was taken into custody and is being questioned at a police station.

+TfL said in a statement: "We are aware of an arrest made by the Metropolitan Police in connection with the recent cyber attack.
+We are working closely with the police and will continue to assist with their inquiries."

+The investigation is ongoing, and further arrests are not ruled out.

+**Impact of the Attack**

+* Trains were delayed and cancelled on major lines across the Underground network.
+* Passengers faced long queues and delays at stations.
+* Some passengers were evacuated from trains.
+* TfL staff worked to restore services as quickly as possible.

+**Transport Commissioner Response**

+TfL Commissioner Andy Byford said: "I am grateful to the Metropolitan Police for their swift action in this case.
+Cyber attacks are a serious threat to critical infrastructure, and we will continue to work closely with the police and other agencies to protect our network and our customers."

+**Advice to Public**

+TfL advises passengers to check for updates before traveling and to follow the instructions of TfL staff.
+Passengers should also report any suspicious activity to the police.

+The incident highlights the importance of cybersecurity and the need for organizations to take appropriate measures to protect their systems from cyber threats.

 ## European enterprise networking lacks hybrid maturity
 [Read more](https://www.computerweekly.com/news/366610425/European-enterprise-networking-lacks-hybrid-maturity)